Online Joint Assortment-Inventory Optimization under MNL Choices: Introduction

-In this paper, we focus on the online optimization problem of joint assortment and inventory decisions.
+In this paper, we focus on the online joint optimization of assortment and inventory decisions.
 Specifically, we assume that customers' choice behaviors follow the widely-used Multinomial Logit (MNL) choice model, and the attraction parameters are unknown to the retailer \textit{a priori}.
-The retailer needs to determine a sequence of periodic assortment and inventory decisions to optimize the expected total profit over a long planning horizon, while learning the choice model parameters on-the-fly.
+The retailer needs to determine a sequence of periodic assortment and inventory decisions to optimize the expected total profit over a long planning horizon, while learning the choice model parameters on the fly.
 The planning horizon is discretized into periods that correspond to inventory cycles.
 At the beginning of each inventory cycle, the retailer determines both the assortment and the inventory levels for the assorted products.
 Customers then arrive sequentially, each making a purchase decision for at most one product from the assortment set available upon arrival.
 At the end of each inventory cycle, unsold products are salvaged.
-For this online joint assortment and inventory optimization problem, the key to design an effective algorithm is to strike a balance between \emph{exploration} and \emph{exploitation}.
-That is, we need to balance the exploration of seemingly suboptimal products to collect more informative data and the exploitation of products that appear to belong to the optimal assortment according to existing data.
+We later relax this assumption to allow for inventory carryover.
+For this online joint assortment and inventory optimization problem, the key to designing an effective algorithm is to strike a balance between \emph{exploration} and \emph{exploitation}.
+That is, we need to balance the exploration of seemingly suboptimal products to collect more informative data and the exploitation of products that appear attractive according to existing data.